NatalieWong/phd_thesis_markdown/source/11_chapter_3.md

 Besides the problems that different versions of libraries and dependencies are being used, I have discovered some problems regarding the quality of images in this hand dataset.

 - Hands in the images are quite small which cannot be seen clearly.
--  Images vary in size.
+- Images vary in dimension.
 The dimensions of the images are any combination ranging from 90 x 100 to 1280 x 1024 pixels.
-- The resolution of most of images that are used for training are low.
+- Most of the images that are used for training have low resolution.
 Many of them have dimensions below 500 x 500 pixels.

 | Images | Dimensions |
 |:--:|:--:|